apacheignite/documentation/clustering/docker-deployment.md

-Docker to package Ignite with all of its dependencies into a standardized container.
-For information about Docker please refer to [www.docker.com](https://www.docker.com/).
+Docker packages Ignite with all of its dependencies into a standardized container.
 That allows to simplify downloading Ignite distibutive, deploing users' code and configure nodes.
 Ignite docker container can run it two modes:
+[block:callout]
+{
+  "type": "success",
+  "body": "For information about Docker refer to [www.docker.com](https://www.docker.com/" }
+[/block]

 [block:api-header]
 {
   "type": "basic",